ronaldbosma/blog/content/blog/transform-specflow-table-column/index.md

 I think this is a nice and clean approach that will help keep our Gherkin scenarios readable and our code simple.
 There is however 1 downside.
 When the comparison fails because the location is wrong, you don't get the message: `London` was found but `Madrid` was expected.
 Instead you get: `2` was found but `3` was expected.
 This could be a little bit confusing if you don't know what's happening.

 [This project](https://github.com/ronaldbosma/blog-code-examples/tree/master/TransformSpecFlowTableColumn/05-TransformColumn) shows a full working example.
 I've moved the `TransformColumn("Location", "LocationId", (s) => s.LocationToId().ToString())` call into another extension method to reduce duplication.

+### Conclusion

+I've described several approaches on how to remove technical id's from your scenarios tables, while still using the ids in your code.
+Each with their pros and cons.
+Transforming a tables column was a new approach for me that has worked well for me.
+I hope it can be another tool in your belt and if you have any other / better solutions I hope to hear from you.